Bayesian spatial+: A joint model perspective: Applications to real data

-In this section, we revisit the dataset in \citet{dupont2022spatial+}.\footnote{The data is provided on the supplementary material of \citet{dupont2022spatial+}.} Details on the original data are available at \citet{augustin2009modeling}.
-The dataset considers data on spruce trees in 2013, corresponding to $n = 186$ observation locations in Germany.
+We revisit an application in \citet[][data provided in the supplementary material]{dupont2022spatial+} and details on the original data are available at \citet{augustin2009modeling}.
+The dataset considers data on spruce trees collected in 2013, corresponding to $n = 186$ observation locations in Germany.
 We study the effect of minimum temperature in May (temp) and tree age (age) on crown defoliation (defol) expressed as a ratio.
 High minimum temperature in May is indicative of a warmer year which, in turn, is likely to lead to higher levels of tree defoliation (measured later in the summer).
+Moreover, it is expected that older trees have more defoliation.
 All variables are standardized.
-Moreover, it is expected that older trees have more defoliation.
-We fit the models using $100$ basis functions and use 2 MCMC chains with 5000 MCMC samples and a warm-up of 2500 iterations.
+Figure~\ref{fig:spatial_structure} displays the fitted values of fitting a smooth TPRS to defoliation (left), age (center), and temperature (right), independently.
+The spatial components of defoliation and age are quite smooth and spatial TPRSs can only explain a small percentage of the deviances in the data (less than 13\%).
+In contrast, the spatial structure of temperature appears considerably more complex and the TPRS explains about 76\% of the deviance in the data.

-\subsubsection{Results}
+\paragraph{Results}

-In Figure~\ref{fig:spatial_structure} we show the resulting smooth function after fitting TPRSs to defoliation (left), age (center), temperature (right).
-Both defoliation and age are quite smooth and the spatial effect explains only a small percentage of the deviance in the data (less than 13\%).
-In the figure, the spatial structure of temperature seems considerably more complex and the thin plate regression spline explains about 76\% of the deviance in the data.
-In Table~\ref{tab:application2}, the magnitude of the coefficients for temperature approximately doubles for the spatial+ models compared to the standard spatial models, while the coefficients for age are mostly unchanged for all models.
-The results are consistent with \citet{dupont2022spatial+} and indicate that age is not affected by spatial confounding, but temperature is.
-The Bayesian and frequentist versions of the model give very similar results, also for other number of basis functions tested.
+We fit the models using $100$ basis functions and for the Bayesian models run four MCMC chains with 2000 posterior samples and a warm-up of 3000 iterations.
+Convergence is verified using $\hat{R}$.
+Table~\ref{tab:application2} presents the estimated coefficient for the different models.
+The coefficients for temperature approximately double in magnitude for the spatial+ models compared to the standard spatial model, while the coefficients for age are estimated consistently across all models.
+The results, consistent with \citet{dupont2022spatial+}, indicate that age is not affected by spatial confounding, but temperature is.
+The Bayesian and frequentist versions of the spatial+ models give similar results, with \texttt{spatial+cut} having the smallest coefficient estimate and \texttt{spatial+freq} having the largest.
+The cut feedback method has a 8\% smaller standard error compared with the frequentist counter part.